 Indications for the procedure

 5. Dysarthria.
 Violation, rather, psychological than articulatory.
-Against the background of various mental disorders, the child cannot speak correctly.
+Against the background of various mental disorders The child cannot speak correctly.

 7. Children with cerebral palsy.